Q: What is MailChimp?

 Q: What triggers a sync?

-Q: Are all of my MailChimp segments automatically synced to Kindful?
+Q: Are all of my MailChimp tags automatically synced to Kindful?

-A: Yes, as soon as you setup the MailChimp integration with Kindful, all of the existing MailChimp segments - but only those segments in the Lists you've mapped to Kindful - will automatically sync into Kindful as Groups.
+A: Yes, as soon as you setup the MailChimp integration with Kindful, all of the existing MailChimp tags - but only those tags in the Lists you've mapped to Kindful - will automatically sync into Kindful as Groups.

 Q: Are all of my Kindful groups automatically synced to MailChimp?